RoelN/font-face-render-check/README.md

 # @Font-face render check

-Work in progress: detect if @font-face is supported
+Detect if @font-face is supported by actually trying to render a test icon.
+This avoids false positives given by Internet Explorer when downloading fonts is disabled in the security settings.

+Works on modern browsers.
+IE8 and below are not yet supported by this check.

+Inspired and partly based on [the solution by Paul Irish](http://www.paulirish.com/2009/font-face-feature-detection/).

-## How to get the smallest font file
+## The super small font file

 For this check I need a TTF webfont with just one single glyph.
 I tried to get the smallest possible file by following these steps: